reecetech/django_informixdb/README.rst

         -1 - WAIT until the lock is released.
         0 - DO NOT WAIT, end the operation, and return with error. nn - WAIT for nn seconds for the lock to be released.

+VALIDATE_CONNECTION
+    Whether existing connections should be validated at the start of the request.
+Defaults to `False`.

+VALIDATION_QUERY
+    Query used to validate whether a connection is usable.
+Defaults to `"SELECT 1 FROM sysmaster:sysdual"`.

 CONNECTION_RETRY
     When opening a new connection to the database, automatically retry up to ``MAX_ATTEMPTS`` times